 As the other members of the family, the watch is powered by their relatively new Caliber B01 automatic chronograph movement.
 This in-house job, the first one that was introduced by the brand as a part of their mighty push towards becoming a true luxury brand, in officially certified by COSC as a chronometer and offers healthy seventy hours of continuous operation without losing its top-notch precision.

-Frankly, I am not very impressed with the way Breitling has personalized the mechanism for this particular model: the black oscillating weight with, again, orange (a bit sloppy to my taste) inscription somehow cheapens this otherwise gorgeous timekeeper.
+Frankly, I am not impressed with the way Breitling has personalized the mechanism for this particular model: the black oscillating weight with, again, orange (a bit sloppy to my taste) inscription somehow cheapens this otherwise gorgeous timekeeper.

 As for the ergonomics, the device is still quite easy to operate thanks to its oversized, onion-shaped crown and long chronograph push-pieces.
-The dial of the piece is easily readable even despite the blacked-out hands and hour markers: the strips and dots of beige-colored Superluminova make the timepiece legible not only at night, but also at day, especially in situations when you can only spare a short glance to get its reading.
+The dial of the piece is easily readable even despite the blacked-out hands and hour markers: the strips and dots of beige-colored Superluminova make the timepiece legible not only at night but also during the day, especially in situations when you can only spare a short glance to get its reading.

 Perhaps, the only thing that disappoints me a little is the rather limited choice of ways the Chronomat 44 Raven can be attached to my wrist.
-According to official press release, the watch will be offered only with black Ocean Racer or Diver Pro rubber bands, so, if you are more of a solid steel bracelet guy, you will probably have to spend (a lot) more time trying to find a bracelet that is more to your liking.
+According to the official press release, the watch will be offered only with black Ocean Racer or Diver Pro rubber bands, so, if you are more of a solid steel bracelet guy, you will probably have to spend (a lot) more time trying to find a bracelet that is more to your liking.

 Build quality: 4.5/5